awsdocs/amazon-eks-user-guide/doc_source/eks-add-ons.md

 + **Description** – A [Kubernetes container network interface \(CNI\) plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) that provides native VPC networking for your cluster\.
 The self\-managed or managed type of this add\-on is installed on each Amazon EC2 node, by default\.
 + **Required IAM permissions** – This add\-on utilizes the [IAM roles for service accounts](iam-roles-for-service-accounts.md) capability of Amazon EKS\.
 If your cluster uses the `IPv4` family, the permissions in the [AmazonEKS\_CNI\_Policy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKS_CNI_Policy.html) are required\.
 If your cluster uses the `IPv6` family, you must [create an IAM policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) with the permissions in [IPv6 mode](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/docs/iam-policy.md#ipv6-mode)\.
 You can create an IAM role, attach one of the policies to it, and annotate the Kubernetes service account used by the add\-on with the following command\.

-  Replace *my\-cluster* with the name of your cluster and *AmazonEKSVPCCNIRole* with the name for your role\.
-If your cluster uses the `IPv6` family, then replace *AmazonEKS\_CNI\_Policy* with the name of the policy that you created\.
+  Replace `my-cluster` with the name of your cluster and `AmazonEKSVPCCNIRole` with the name for your role\.
+If your cluster uses the `IPv6` family, then replace `AmazonEKS_CNI_Policy` with the name of the policy that you created\.
 This command requires that you have `eksctl` installed on your device\.
 If you need to use a different tool to create the role, attach the policy to it, and annotate the Kubernetes service account, see [Configuring a Kubernetes service account to assume an IAM role](associate-service-account-role.md)\.

   ```
-  eksctl create iamserviceaccount --name aws-node --namespace kube-system --cluster my-cluster --role-name "AmazonEKSVPCCNIRole" \
+  eksctl create iamserviceaccount --name aws-node --namespace kube-system --cluster my-cluster --role-name AmazonEKSVPCCNIRole \
       --role-only --attach-policy-arn arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy --approve
   ```
 + **Additional information** – To learn more about the add\-on's configurable settings, see [aws\-vpc\-cni\-k8s](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/README.md) on GitHub\.
 To learn more about the plug\-in, see [Proposal: CNI plugin for Kubernetes networking over AWS VPC](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/docs/cni-proposal.md)\.
 For more information about creating the add\-on, see [Creating the Amazon EKS add\-on](managing-vpc-cni.md#vpc-add-on-create)\.